osmarks/website/blog/minoteaur.md

 </div>

 Python is my go-to language for rapid prototyping, i.e. writing poor-quality code very quickly, so it made some sense for me to rewrite in that next in 2021.
-Minoteaur 7 was a short-lived variant using server rendering, which was rapidly replaced by Minoteaur 7.1, which used a frontend web framework called Svelte for its UI.
+Minoteaur 7 was a short-lived variant using server rendering, which was rapidly replaced by Minoteaur 7.1, which used a frontend web framework called Svelte for its UI[^3].
 It contained many significant departures from all previous Minoteaurs, mostly for the better: notably, it finally incorporated indirection for pages.
 While all previous implementations had just stored pages under their (somewhat normalized) title, I decided that not structuring it that way would be advantageous in order to allow pages to be renamed and referred to by multiple names, so instead pages have a unique, fixed ID and several switchable names.
 This introduced the minor quirk that all Markdown parsing and rendering was done on the backend, which was not really how I'd usually do things but did actually make a good deal of the code simpler (since it is necessary to parse things there to generate plaintext for search).